nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

     - Archetype for using the JSR352-compliant batch application framework
   * - nablarch-batch-archetype
     - Archetype for using the Nablarch batch application runtime platform
+  * - nablarch-container-web-archetype
+    - Docker container edition of the ``nablarch-web-archetype`` archetype
+  * - nablarch-container-jaxrs-archetype
+    - Docker container edition of the ``nablarch-jaxrs-archetype`` archetype

 When ``pj-web``, ``pj-batch`` are specified respectively in ``artifactId``, which is input during the project creation using nablarch-web-archetype and nablarch-batch-archetype archetypes, the configuration is as follows.